Tax

 Foreign investment fund (FIF) tax

-If you hold overseas shares (excluding most Australian-listed companies) that cost more than $50,000 NZD in total at any time during the year, then you may be obliged to follow foreign investment rules set by IR.
-If this is you, Sharesies can’t handle your FIF tax calculations for you and you should seek professional tax advice.
+Investors who hold overseas shares of which the total cost is more than $50,000 NZD at any point during the year may be obliged to follow foreign investment rules set by Inland Revenue (IRD).
+Sharesies doesn’t currently handle FIF tax calculations.

 To see what exchange a fund is listed on, look for the exchange under the fund’s name.